 A special mention must go to grade 6C’s Maggie Yang and Jason Lu.
 Not only did they do a terrific job of serving as the concert’s joint Masters of ceremonies, they also wrote their own script for the evening, introducing all the acts in their own inimitable style.

 Our pupils have also displayed an admirable level of maturity while getting to grips with the CCA programme.
 The vast majority of them were not familiar with this kind of educational setup, of being asked to choose from a vast array of activities to pursue.
-However, being a Huili pupil is all about understanding and showing our values and pushing yourself to try new and exciting things is an essential part of this process.
+However, being a Hiba pupil is all about understanding and showing our values and pushing yourself to try new and exciting things is an essential part of this process.

 Finally, a special thank you goes to the Wellington College International Shanghai staff who once again made our pupils entirely welcome in their theatre.
 Thank you, Mr Larsen-Disney, Mr Mulliner and Ms Toto Wang.
-Our thanks also go to the Huili parent volunteers who were invaluable in helping us prepare for the concert by assisting with pupils’ hair, makeup, costumes and the thousand small tasks that need to be done backstage to successfully launch a performance of this scale.
+Our thanks also go to the Hiba parent volunteers who were invaluable in helping us prepare for the concert by assisting with pupils’ hair, makeup, costumes and the thousand small tasks that need to be done backstage to successfully launch a performance of this scale.
 We are very grateful to you all.